-We have a ‘School Council' which consists of 24 pupils; a boy and a girl, elected by their own class.
-This group meets with the Head Teacher (Mrs Butler) and a member of the Senior Management Team (SMT) on a regular basis.
+We have a ‘School Council' which consists of 18 pupils; a boy and a girl, elected by their own class.
+This group meets with the Head Teacher, Mrs Butler, or the Deputy Head Teacher, Mrs Symonds, on a regular basis.
 The school council makes decisions, after consulting with their peers, about changes in our school.

-Recent decisions have been the new Year 1 toilets design, playground developments and improvements, how to make the school more attractive through planting bulbs and raising money for charity.
+Recent decisions have been the newly refurbished library, playground developments and improvements in the woodland area and raising money for charity.

 Why do we need School Councils?